 FaceTime is free.

-4. Phone Link: Best free calling app for Windows
+4. WhatsApp: Best free VoIP app for cross-platform calling

 Pros